-Etc. -- Dr. A. C. Duncombe's 1920 obituary
+Etc. -- Dr. Alex.
+C. Duncombe's 1920 obituaries (two articles)

 Introduction | Source Documents | Other Sources | Photocopies | Back